 3. Riding Giants

-“Riding Giants” (2004) is a documentary that delves into the history and culture of big-wave surfing, showcasing the evolution of surfboard design and the personal stories of the surfers featured.
+“Riding Giants” (2004) is a documentary that delves into the history and culture of big-wave surfing, showcasing the evolution of surfboard design and the personal stories of the surfers featured in these surf films.
 The film explores the roots of big-wave surfing, from the early days in Hawaii to the emergence of renowned surf spots like Mavericks and Waimea Bay.
-It highlights the technological advancements that have allowed surfers to take on large waves, including the development of specialized tow-in surfing and the use of jet skis for big-wave access.
-The documentary also delves into the physical and psychological challenges of surfing massive waves, with a focus on the dangers and thrills of tackling these mammoth swells.
+It highlights the technological advancements that have allowed surfers to take on giant waves, including developing specialized tow-in surfing and using jet skis for big-wave access.
+The documentary also delves into the physical and psychological challenges of surfing massive waves, focusing on the dangers and thrills of tackling these mammoth swells.
 Through interviews and archival footage, “Riding Giants” provides an in-depth look at the adrenaline-fueled world of big-wave surfing and the individuals who have pushed the boundaries of what is possible in the sport.

 The film also realistically depicts a near-drowning incident involving lead actor Gerard Butler, who plays Frosty Hesson.
 This adds a level of authenticity to the story and showcases the dangerous nature of surfing and the immense power of the waves at Mavericks.